 Nursing home lawyer attorneys like us are not the only ones sounding this alarm.
 The federal government's Government Accountability Office underscores this sentiment, finding a widespread “understatement of deficiencies” when it comes to this nation’s nursing home situations.
 Incredibly, there is clear evidence that nursing homes as actually getting worse.

 Yes, nursing homes are frequently inspected.
 But there is only so much that inspectors can do.
-Our Maryland nursing home lawyers hear reports of malnutrition and dehydration, bedsores, prescription abuse and physical abuse of nursing home residents that goes overlooked.
+Our Maryland nursing home attorneys hear reports of malnutrition and dehydration, bedsores, prescription abuse, and physical abuse of nursing home residents that go overlooked.

 Although the issue of medical malpractice goes more unnoticed than the above deficiencies, it causes a lot of pain to a lot of nursing home patients.
-Many doctors that are employed by these deficient nursing homes are doctors whose greatest asset is that they do not charge the nursing home much for their services.
+Many doctors that are employed by these deficient nursing homes are doctors whose greatest asset is that they do not charge the long-term care facilities much for their services.

 These deficiencies lead to premise liability cases.
 It is amazing how many open and obvious trip hazards there are in nursing homes, the one place where people are most vulnerable to slip and fall.Maryland Nursing Home Law

-Nursing homes in Maryland are licensed under state law.
-The overworked and understaffed Maryland Office of Health Care Quality (OHCQ) is the agency within the Maryland Department of Health and Mental Hygiene that are responsible for making sure Maryland nursing homes are safe.
+Nursing homes in Baltimore are licensed under state law.
+The overworked and understaffed Maryland Office of Health Care Quality (OHCQ) is the agency within the Maryland Department of Health and Mental Hygiene that is responsible for making sure Maryland nursing homes are safe.

 This is not greedy.
+The "how much?" question is the right question.
 Money is the only remedy we have in the judicial system.
-Our attorneys are singularly focused on trying to get our clients as much money as we possibly can to bring about the justice they deserve.
+When our lawyers bring a legal action, it is with the singular focus on getting our clients the highest settlement amount or verdict we possibly can to bring the justice they deserve.

-Incredibly, compared to the low rate of success in medical malpractice cases, juries awarded damages in 63 percent of nursing home personal injury trials.
-One-quarter of these verdicts exceeded $1.1 million.
-(We discuss the value of nursing home cases in greater detail here.)
-What does this tell us?
-Juries know there is just bad care in nursing homes.
+Incredibly, compared to the low rate of success in medical malpractice cases, juries awarded damages in 63 percent of nursing home and assisted living personal injury trials.
+That is why you do not see Baltimore nursing home lawsuits go to trial.
+They settle first.

 - Sample verdicts and settlements in Maryland nursing home wrongful death cases